egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 Adopting simpler models if possible

+**3.** Occam's razor states that when the simple explanation and complex explanation both work equally well, the simple explanation is usually correct.
+How do we apply this principle in ML?

+**In my view,** the less dependent we are while converging the ground truth the better.
+Employing more staff should only be considered if necessary because this process exponentially increase the probability for us to make mistakes.

- 4. What are the conditions that allowed deep learning to gain popularity in the last decade?
+ **4.** What are the conditions that allowed deep learning to gain popularity in the last decade?

 -> Increased data size

 -> Ability to record sensory data (hearth rate for instance)

 -> Increased computational resources